Selectors and the Cascade

 }

-This says: find every h1, make its text that color. h1 is the selector, color: #1a1a2e is the declaration.
-Simple until two rules disagree about the same element - which is where most CSS confusion actually comes from.
+declaration.
+Simple until two rules disagree about the same element - which is where most CSS confusion

-Selector types
+## Selector types

-Element selectors target a tag name: p { } hits every paragraph.
+**Element selectors** target a tag name: `p { }` hits every paragraph.
 Good for broad defaults.

-Class selectors target a class attribute, written with a dot: .tagline { } hits only elements with class="tagline".
-Classes are reusable - put the same class on ten elements, style them all at once.
+with `class="tagline"`.
+Classes are reusable - put the same class on ten elements, style them all at

-ID selectors target an id attribute, written with a hash: #intro { } hits the one element with id="intro".
-IDs must be unique per page, so this only ever matches one thing.
+**ID selectors** target an `id` attribute, written with a hash: `#intro { }` hits the one element with

-Attribute selectors target an attribute directly, no class or ID needed: a[href^="mailto:"] { } matches any link whose href starts with mailto:.
-Useful for styling external links, specific input types, or anything else identifiable by its HTML attributes without adding a class.
+external links, specific input types, or anything else identifiable by its HTML attributes without

 p { line-height: 1.6; }